jessymanuella/Team6/README.md

 ### move

+To move the pacman, the function first retrieves the possible locations by calling get_valid_moves.
+If there is no valid location to move to, it returns false.
+Otherwise, it randomly selects a location out of the possible locations and moves the pacman to that location on the map.
+If moving pacman to the location is possible according to Map.move, then it returns true; otherwise, false is returned.

+To test, I added a test to tests for when there is no valid locations to move to, the move function returns false.
+When there are valid moves, the test also checks if the pacman moves to a location out of the possible valid locations.

 ### is_ghost_in_range

 To check if a ghost is one move away, the method checks the location of Pacman and and checks if a ghost type is in one of the 4 moves (left, right, up, down).
 The method returns true when a ghost is in range and false if no ghost is in range.